Blue Lakes Trail

 Just visiting or not a hiker, this is one of the best locations to get a feel for truly being in the Colorado mountains without much effort.
 Starts above 11,000 ft. in elevation, a very high altitude.
 Hat and gloves with shorts in the summer is not uncommon in Colorado!

-Tell someone where you plan to go and bring your hiking gear appropriate for the time of year.
+Tell someone where you plan to go and bring hiking gear appropriate for the time of year.
 Please beware of the extreme temperature and weather changes that seem to always occur at high elevations.

 An adventure you simply won’t soon forget even if you’re a seasoned hiker.